pharo-vcs/iceberg/README.md

 # Git integration for Pharo
 Iceberg is a set of tools that allow one to handle git repositories directly from a Pharo image.
 Right now we support only git, but Iceberg is designed to allow other code versioning systems in the future.
 The final aim of Iceberg is to become the default repository manager for Pharo-core, allowing for smoother and faster integration of contributions, as well as better branch and version management.

-This is still a prototype and is not yet ready for production, but you are invited to try it and provide feedback.
-Right now it has been tested in linux and mac environments, it would be great if you can share your experience using Iceberg on your Windows computer.
+Please be aware this is still an experimental tool, so you have to be careful.
+But we have already a few early adopters, so you are invited to try it and provide feedback.

 To better understand Iceberg (or even this documentation), I recommend to read the wiki pages which explain (parts of) the [Iceberg](../../wiki/Iceberg-glossary) and [Git](../../wiki/Some-keys-to-understand-Git-nomenclature) terminology.